Iowa Family Support Programming

 Children at Home Program Transitions to IDPH

-IDPH is excited to be able to assist in expanding the Children at Home program from 22 to all 99 counties over the course of the next year.
-On July 1, 2016, IDPH will assume the administration for the program.
-IDPH plans to integrate the Children at Home Program into the Iowa Family Support Network.
+IDPH is excited to be able to assist in expanding the Children at Home program from 22 to all 99 counties.
+The Children at Home program has been integrated into the Iowa Family Support Network.
 Please visit http://www.iafamilysupportnetwork.org for more information.

 Iowa Family Support Credentialing Program

 Accreditation can be a costly process for family support programs, but it’s an important step in proving your commitment to high quality and best practice.
 To help programs get there, Iowa created a credentialing process called the Iowa Family Support Credential program.
 To achieve credentialing, programs utilize the Iowa Family Support Technical Assistance Network (IFSTAN).
 Coordinated by Lutheran Services in Iowa (LSI) in partnership with Early Childhood Iowa (ECI) and the Iowa Department of Public Health (IDPH), IFSTAN links participating programs with technical assistance for guidance through the credentialing process.
 Find out more at http://lsiowa.org/index.php/services/credentialing-program/

 The Title V Home Visiting Needs Assessment was conducted to determine capacity, quality and access to home visiting services in Iowa.

 HOPES (Healthy Opportunities for Parents to Experience Success)